anaishoareau/BioASQ_Task_6b_school_project/README.md

 Downoald http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip , unzip the folder and add its content to the stanford-corenlp-full-2018-10-05 folder of the project.

-This model was found on : https://stanfordnlp.github.io/CoreNLP/
+This model has been found on: https://stanfordnlp.github.io/CoreNLP/

 ### Files